- Home

 Free Wills Month explained

-Bear in mind that there isn’t a limitless number of appointments available, and they’ll be given on a first come first served basis, so don’t leave it until the end of the month or you could miss out.
-You must be aged 55 or over to apply, but if you’re in a couple and want to make ‘mirror’ wills only one of you needs to be 55 or older.
+Bear in mind that there isn’t a limitless number of appointments available, and they’ll be given on a first-come, first-served basis, so don’t leave it until the end of the month or you could miss out.
+You must be aged 55 or over to apply, but if you’re in a couple and want to make ‘mirror’ wills, only one of you needs to be 55 or older.

 If your situation is complicated

-If your finances are particularly complex, for example, you might want to set up a trust so that your children receive money once they reach a certain age, then you may need more than a simple will to outline your wishes.
+If your finances are particularly complex, for example, you might want to set up a trust so that your children or grandchildren receive money once they reach a certain age, then you may need more than a simple will to outline your wishes.
 If extra work is involved, then your solicitor will need to charge you for this, but they’ll let you know what these costs will be in advance.
 Read more about this in our article What is a trust and how do I set one up?

 Most people only require simple wills, however, which lay out who their beneficiaries are, what they plan to leave them, and who should act as guardian for any young children.